ast0414/semit/docs/index.md

 ## Baseline Classifiers

 We compare the classification accuracy of our translator model to a baseline classification model for each dataset.
 Each baseline classifier resembles the discriminator module in our translator model except there is no source discrimination (real/fake) head in the last layer.
 Each baseline classifier is trained using either dataset only and thus it is expected to perform well only for the domain where it was trained.
 On the other hand, our translator model is trained using both dataset regardless of the number of labeled training samples from the source domain; therefore, we expect that our translator well classifies samples from both domains using the discriminators $$D_1$$ or $$D_2$$.

+These comparisons allow us to ultimately determine whether our translator model could translate Kannada numeral images to arabic ones (and vice versa) effectively.

 <!-- The baseline model showed us how accurately it could evaluate both Kannada-MNIST data and Dig-MNIST data.
 This model was a baseline.
 Therefore, it didn't have any changes/differences to how it was evaluating these datasets.
 It simply was taking in either Kannada-MNIST data or Dig-MNIST data and determining how accurately the model was classifying the test data.
 The accuracy of this baseline data can be used to compare with the accuracy we get from our MNIST classification model.
 This is because our MNIST classification model is classifying MNIST data that we obtained from our own CVAE implementation whereas the baseline model is classifying data we had gotten from another dataset.